-As you may all know, our Tiny Teatox is a mixture of Chinese Medicine herbal ingredients.
+As you may all know, our Digestive Herbs (formerly Tiny Tea) is a mixture of Chinese Medicine herbal ingredients.
 Chinese herbs are powerful and when combined together correctly like our blends are – they really allow for huge physical and emotional changes internally.

-However, we can appreciate that Chinese Medicine can be a foreign concept to grasp – so we asked our lovely ambassador, Dr. Nat Kringoudis to translate our Eastern explanation of the Tiny Tea benefits into a Western explanation.
+However, we can appreciate that Chinese Medicine can be a foreign concept to grasp – so we asked the lovely Dr. Nat Kringoudis, a TCM Practitioner, to translate our Eastern explanation of the Digestive Herbs (formerly Tiny Tea) benefits into a Western explanation.

 Other ingredients assist in moving damp out of the body and assists in moving excess fluid out too – especially useful in cases of fluid retention.
 These specific ingredients are able to perform these functions as they benefit the bladder to help move damp out via the urine.
 There are a few other specific ingredients that perform supporting roles to these herbs in the tea blend – the synergy of herbs mean their benefits are multi layered.

 Other ingredients like are able to direct their energy to the liver to cleanse and detoxify which goes to work in breaking up those fat stores as well as benefiting digestion.
 Cassia Seed is use for the same reason in a specific dose – because it acts on the liver to assist in cleansing and weight loss.

 Other herbs help to promote digestion by increasing digestive energy.